leemason/polycast/README.md

 - Add helpers here and there for removing channel/event subscriptions
 - Add wildcard event name listening
 - Add ability to subscribe to events without supplying channel.
-- Possibly update to work via webpack (baby steps at the minute, heck this is my first full vanilla js project)